How To Use Facebook For Your Business

 Optimize your photos

 Your cover and profile photos are the first thing users see when they visit your page, so it’s essential you make a good impression.
-It’s always best to use professional-quality images which reflect the look and feel of your brand and to also ensure they’re an optimal size (851×315 pixels for cover photos, 160×160 pixels for profile photos).
+It’s always best to use professional-quality images that reflect the look and feel of your brand and to also ensure they’re an optimal size (851×315 pixels for cover photos, 160×160 pixels for profile photos).

 Use “Pinned Posts”

 Many people tend to visit your page once, like your page if they’re interested in your brand, and then only interact with your posts that appear on their newsfeed, so it’s essential you grab their attention from the beginning to gain more likes.
-Admins can “pin” one post at the top of the page, and you can make the most of this to showcase interesting content which is unique and eye-catching.
+Admins can “pin” one post at the top of the page, and you can make the most of this to showcase interesting content that is unique and eye-catching.

 Using Facebook Groups

-Participating in Facebook groups which are relevant to your industry can be an effective add-on strategy to market your business.
+Participating in Facebook groups that are relevant to your industry can be an effective add-on strategy to market your business.
 It’s a good way to establish yourself as an authority in your field and offer useful advice and tips, and as you become a valued member of the group, people will begin to trust you and want to find out more about you and your business.

 As well as joining industry-related groups, you can also create and participate on your own.
 This provides great opportunities to engage with your audience in a personal, relatable way.